-ARBAB ALI HAKRO, J- This appeal has been initiated under Section 54 of the Sindh Local Government Act, 2013 ("SLGA, 2013") challenging Order dated 14.12.2022 passed by the Election Tribunal Sanghar in Election Petition No.18 of 2022, whereby the Election Tribunal dismissed the aforementioned Election Petition filed by the present appellant on the grounds that; he failed to comply with the mandatory provisions stated in Rules 61(a), 61(b), and 62(3) of the Sindh Local Councils (Election) Rules, 2015 ("the Rules, 2015").
+ARBAB ALI HAKRO, J- This appeal has been initiated under Section 54 of the Sindh Local Government Act, 2013 ("SLGA, 2013") challenging Order dated 14.12.2022 passed by the Election Tribunal Sanghar in Election Petition No.14 of 2022, whereby the Election Tribunal dismissed the aforementioned Election Petition filed by the present appellant on the grounds that; he failed to comply with the mandatory provisions stated in Rules 61(b) and 62(3) of the Sindh Local Councils (Election) Rules, 2015 ("the Rules, 2015").

-2. Learned counsel for the appellant contended that the impugned Order suffers from legal infirmities of such a nature that justifies interference by this Court; that the Tribunal has dismissed the election petition of the appellant on technical grounds instead of providing an opportunity of leading evidence; that such technicalities should not have weighed with the Election Tribunal and the election petition should be decided on merits, inter alia, after affording the full opportunity of hearing to the appellant to present the case by leading evidence, more particularly, after incorporation of Article 10-A of the Constitution of Islamic Republic of Pakistan, 1973; that the requirement of Rule 40 Sub-Rule (1) of the Rules, 2015 is to put notice to all contesting candidates before the consolidation of the votes of either party; that the appellant sworn separate affidavit alongwith election petition, whereby verify on Oath the contents of memo of petition to be true and correct and that the Election Commission has failed to discharge its statutory mandate as the elections were not conducted in a fair manner.
+Learned counsel for the appellant contended that the impugned Order suffers from legal infirmities of such a nature that justifies interference by this Court; that the Tribunal has dismissed the election petition of the appellant on technical grounds instead of providing an opportunity of leading evidence; that such technicalities should not have weighed with the Election Tribunal and the election petition should be decided on merits, inter alia, after affording the full opportunity of hearing to the appellant to present the case by leading evidence, more particularly, after incorporation of Article 10-A of the Constitution of Islamic Republic of Pakistan, 1973; that the requirement of Rule 40 Sub-Rule (1) of the Rules, 2015 is to put notice to all contesting candidates before the consolidation of the votes of either party; that copy of memo of petition was sent by the appellant to the respondents and such postal receipts were annexed with the election petition, but same were not considered by the Tribunal, that the appellant sworn separate affidavits alongwith election petition, whereby verify on Oath the contents of memo of petition to be true and correct and that the Election Commission has failed to discharge its statutory mandate as the elections were not conducted in a fair manner.
 It was urged that the matter ought to have been decided by the Tribunal on merits rather than on technicalities.

-3. On the other hand, with the assistance of Law Officer ECP, the Assistant Attorney General supported the impugned Order passed by the Election Tribunal.
-Additionally, she argued that the provisions of Rules 61(a) (b) and 62(3) hold mandatory status and should not be regarded as mere technicalities.
+- 3. On the other hand, learned counsel representing private respondent No.1 argued that the provisions of Rules 61(b) and 62(3) hold mandatory status and should not be regarded as mere technicalities.
 Failure to adhere to any of these provisions will lead to the dismissal of the election petition, as stated in Rule 64 of the Rules, 2015.
-He submitted that in view of violating the above mandatory provisions of the Rules, the Tribunal has rightly dismissed the election petition.
+He submitted that in view of violating the above mandatory provisions of the Rules, the Tribunal has rightly dismissed the election petition. - 4.
+With the assistance of the Law Officer ECP, the Assistant Attorney General supported the impugned Order passed by the Election Tribunal.
+Additionally, she adopted the arguments put forth by the counsel for private respondent No.1 and prayed for the dismissal of this appeal.